dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 * <description> is a short description of the issue so that it can be easily identified from a list of branches.
 This branch will be the source of the pull request to merge the changes into the develop branch.

-More information on this process can be found in the :ref:`github-workflow <GitHub Workflow>` chapter.
+More information on this process can be found in the :ref:`GitHub Workflow <github-workflow>` chapter.

 Use Case Category Directories
 -----------------------------